 Need a quick and easy appetizer or vegetable meal?
-Try this Savory Vegetable Pancakes Recipe that you can easily customize with vegetables you have in your fridge.
+Try this Savory Vegetable Pancakes Recipe (Yachaejeon) that you can easily customize with vegetables you have in your fridge.

 It’s the third Tuesday of the month and it’s time for the Pinterest Challenge!
 If you aren’t familiar with this monthly challenge, it’s a challenge to get us (you too) to make something or be inspired by something we’ve pinned to our Pinterest boards.
 To see the other Pinterest posts, make sure to scroll to the bottom of this post.